samrocketman/blog/_posts/2015-10-23-wine-osx-gaming.md

 2. Select _About this Mac_.
 3. Select _More Info..._ button.
 4. View the section under _Hardware > Graphics/Displays_.
-5. View information about the NVIDIA onboard graphics.
-For the Macbook Pro Model A1398 the settings are the following.
+5. View information about the NVIDIA on-board graphics.
+For the MacBook Pro Model A1398 the settings are the following.
    * Vendor: NVIDIA (0x10de)
    * Device ID: 0x0fe9